 - Decreasing the dependencies that components have on each other through standard communication and network channels

-In this article, we will look at some ways of SQS and SNS usage that can help you decouple components in your architecture.
+In this article, we will look at some ways of SQS and SNS usage that can help you as an AWS engineer to decouple components in your architecture.

 Let’s assume that we have business requirement that needs to process orders from clients.
 When a client makes an order, that request is processed by several components in the background: